The Path of Life

 Though we know it is not right to be angry with our Lord, this may start to grow in our hearts.
 Though we may try to hide this from God, we know it is not right or pleasing to Him.
 We may avoid Him as we might with another human with whom we are angry.
 Or we hide it from ourselves, pushing it way down in our souls, not wanting to see it because we know it is wrong.
 But there it is, simmering and waiting to erupt, as Rachel’s anger did with Jacob or Hannah’s did in bitter tears and prayers.

-I finally sought the Lord to take away my deep pain of being childless, asking that He grant me peace regardless.
-He took away the pain of my childlessness as I surrendered to His path for me.
-I grew enough to desire doing His will even if that meant forgoing becoming a parent.
-After that, He began to confirm His plan to give me a child, within my heart and confirmed by a prophet of the Lord.
+God took away the pain of my childlessness, granting me great peace.
+The battle within ended as I surrendered to His path for me.
+I grew enough to be willing to remain childless if I could not do His will as a parent.
+After that, He began to confirm His plan to give me a child, within my heart, and confirmed by a prophet of the Lord.
+I was blessed with one precious son at age 40, and thankfully it happened much sooner than for Sarah and Abraham.

 When God says no to our deepest desire, He will help us understand that He has good reason to keep this good thing we want from us.
 Be it temporary or permanent, we can be given peace about the matter.
-This is the most precious and lasting gift from God and a mark of His kingdom.
-The key is surrender to His will, not ours.
-When all our distress is eventually swallowed up in peace and res, God absolutely will do what is good for us to fulfill His purpose in our lives.
+This is the most precious and lasting gift from God, a mark of His kingdom.
+When all our distress is eventually swallowed up in peace and rest, God absolutely will do what is good for us to fulfill His purpose in our lives.

 I have come to realize that no human can keep something from us that God wants us to have, regardless of the miracles required, including a womb deadened by age or disease.
-When He does, He may reveal why it is not a good thing for us even though others have it.
+When He does withhold a blessing, He reveals why it is not a good thing for us even though others have it.
 He loves us so much that He has planned another life for us.
-Many precious and godly women and men become the spiritual mothers and fathers God’s children of all sizes.
-It is His rich reward for their faithfulness.
+Many precious and godly women and men become the spiritual mothers and fathers of God’s children of all sizes, His rich reward for their faithfulness.

 To these, Father God has said, “No, my beloved son or daughter, it is not a good thing for you.”
-After acceptance of His decree, A sincere, true surrender to God’s will reveals that He has ordained another path of life for us.
-Along this path He has ordained for us, we learn to accept what God allows in our lives, including what He denies us.
-As we grow up in Him, we gain enough maturity to learn to not desire anything God does not want us to have.
-We learn to hold our desires loosely before the Lord while He confirms His direction.
+A sincere, true surrender to God’s will reveals that He has ordained another path of life for us.
+We learn to accept what God allows in our lives, including what He denies us.
+Eventually, we mature to not desire anything God does not want us to have.
+We hold our hearts’ desires loosely before the Lord until He confirms His direction.

 No one except the Lord can grant us, His servants, something that we don’t require, regardless of what we think about it.
-(See the post on The Desires of the Heart for more understanding about this most challenging part of spiritual life).
-When we are servants of the Most High, the good news is that neither can anyone take anything from us that God wants us to have.
+The desires of the heart are clearly in His hands when we desire above all to follow His path for our lives.
+When we are servants of the Most High, the good news is that no one can take anything from us that God wants us to have.

-This is what Father God enabled me to do and He will do it for anyone who asks.
+God will do this for anyone who asks.
 It may not be a child, but some other strong desire, such as a spouse, health for self or those we love, a change in circumstances, or even bringing peace in this world now.
 Instead, He brings peace one heart at a time.
 When we accept the Lord’s rulership, He takes away our desire or grants it in His specific timing for each of us according to our calling.

 “For we do not have a High Priest who is unable to sympathize and understand our weaknesses and temptations, but One who has been tempted [knowing exactly how it feels to be human] in every respect as we are, yet without [committing any] sin.”
 Hebrews 4:15 AMP